Transfer Student

 How can I know which of my credits will transfer to the University?

-Once you have applied, the Admissions Office will send your transcripts to the Registrar’s Office to have a “Transcript Evaluation” performed.
+Once you have been accepted, the Transfer Admissions Office will send your transcripts to the Transfer Specialist to have an official transcript evaluation performed.

 This evaluation will determine which of your credits will transfer, as well as the courses they’ll serve to replace here at Campbell.